agryman/acmpy/my-journal.md

 I gathered all the Maple code and stored it in the GitHub repository named acm14.
-This repo contains both version 1.4 and 1.6 which is the published version.
+This repo contains both version 16 and 1.4 which is the published version.
 I collected relevant publications there too.

 David generously purchased a Maple licence for me.